I believe wedding packages abroad offer excellent value for money and can make the organisation of your wedding easy and stress free.

-Whilst Tour Operators (…think Thomas Cook, First Choice, Sandals etc.) only offer packages sold by their own company, independent travel companies (…such as The Honeymoon Fixer, Five Star Travel & Holidays etc.) promote packages available from many different companies.
+Whilst Tour Operators (…think Virgin Holidays, First Choice, Sandals etc.) only offer packages sold by their own company, independent travel companies (…such as The Honeymoon Fixer, Five Star Travel & Holidays, Travel Councillors etc.) promote packages available from many different companies.
 This puts them in a great position of being able to offer a wide range of overseas wedding locations and being able to find you a package that most closely suits your needs.

 Unlike Wedding Planners, who you deal with through the entire planning process and on the day itself, if you choose to organise your wedding through a travel company you will have two different points of contact.
 The first will be with a booking agent in your home country – they will help you choose your wedding location and type of package and your second point of contact will be with the on-site wedding co-ordinator at the location your wedding.
 Generally you will not have any contact with the wedding co-ordinator until you get to your wedding destination.